StefRuseva88/CI-workflow-JS-app/README.md

 ### Setup:

 - Clone this repository.
-- Install dependencies: npm install
+- Install dependencies: `npm install`
+- Start the application: `npm start`
 - (Optional) Review the existing "Student Registry" application code.
 ### Running Tests:

-The CI workflow is already defined in the .github/workflows directory.
+The CI workflow is already defined in the `.github/workflows` directory.
 Pushing your code to the main branch will trigger the workflow automatically.
 The workflow will:

 - Set up the environment.
 - Install dependencies.